ardeo-sa/ardeo-dash/README.md

 * CLA text: `CLA/CLA-Individual.md`
 * Sign the CLA: https://github.com/ardeo-sa/ardeo-dash/issues/new?template=cla.yml

 Here are some other ways to work with us

 * [➡️ Communicate with us](https://github.com/ardeo-sa/ardeo-dash/issues/new/choose)

-# eMDT Dash

-Management dashboards for enhanced MDT coordination and patient care monitoring in secondary healthcare.
-This project aggregates patient and operational data to produce real-time dashboards for clinical teams, analysts, and administrators.

 ## 📚 Table of Contents